Partnerships

 The strategy involves:

 - providing university level education to Filipino young adults who would otherwise, due to financial constraints, be unable to pursue tertiary level studies.
-In 2009 this will involve ten students with a view to increasing this to 50-100 in subsequent years.

 - moulding the candidates into influential people of integrity through a contextualized mentoring programme, in order that they might be developed as leaders in their immediate communities and beyond